-- S: Shows the system symbol of the Web-Smart device, represent for device system is not alive. - IP Address: Shows the current IP address of the device. - MAC Address: Shows the device MAC Address. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the device product name. - System Name: Shows the appointed device system name. - DHCP: Shows the DHCP status of the device. - Location: Shows where the device is located. - Trap IP: Shows the IP where the Trap to be sent. - Subnet Mask: Shows the Subnet Mask set of the device. - Gateway: Shows the Gateway set of the device.
+- S: Shows the system symbol of the Switch.

+means the Switch is not connected. - IP Address: Shows the current IP address of the device. - MAC Address: Shows the MAC Address of the Switch. - Protocol version: Shows the version of the Utility protocol. - Product Name: Shows the product name of the Switch. - System Name: Shows the system name of the Switch. - DHCP: Shows the DHCP status of the device - Location: Shows where the device is located.

+- Trap IP: Shows the IP where the Trap is to be sent.

+- Subnet Mask: Shows the Subnet Mask.

+- Gateway: Shows the Gateway.

-View Trap: The Trap function can receive the events that happen from the Web Management Switch in the Monitor List.
+View Trap: The Trap function allows you to monitor events that occur with the Switches in the Monitor List.

-There is a light indicator behind the "View Trap" button, when the light indicates in green, it means that there is no trap transmitted, and else when it indicates in red, it means that there is new trap transmitted, this is to remind us to view the trap.
-(Figure 7)
+There is an LED indicator next to the "View Trap" button.
+When the LED is green, it means that there is no trap transmitted.
+When the LED is red, it means a new trap has been transmitted.
+(Figure 8)